ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started on battleship project

 **Thoughts:** Wrapping my head around testing first is pretty difficult, and I'mn pretty unfamilar with Jest still.
 Hoping to get more familar as time goes on

+### Day 85: September 23, 2021

+**Today's Progress**: Worked on battleship project

+**Thoughts:** As of now I find tests very annoying and confusing.
+This project is also quite tough for me to wrap my head around and I'm hoping I don't struggle too much.
+Today I only created some factories, functions, and struggled with the test runner